mthorning/matt-thorning.dev/src/pages/2019-03-02-css-in-js-2/index.md

 ```
 Here we are passing the theme object to each function in the array using map.
 I'm sure you can see how powerful this can be; any `css` prop can very easily be turned into a function with access to everything in your theme object just by prepending it with `theme => `!

 That's covered everything I've been doing with Emotion lately.
-There's more in their documentation that I haven't covered but I've talked about the stuff which I have found most useful.
-Still, take a look and if you know of anything that I've not mentioned which you think is good then please let me know about it.
+There's more in their documentation which I haven't covered but I've talked about the stuff which I've found the most useful.
+Still, take a look and if you see or know of anything that I've not mentioned which you think is useful then please let me know.
 Cheers! :+1: